mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 "start a project
 *named* 'project'
 in the current directory (`.`)."
+The choice of "project" as the name is intentional.
+`startproject` will create a directory named `project` that will contain various files that you'll use to configure your entire web app.
+You can name your project whatever you like, but I find that using the generic name makes my life easier as I switch between different Django web apps.
+I always know where my project related files reside.
 After that command is finished, you should have some files and a layout that looks like: